Experiencing chest pains after drinking alcohol can easily have one worrying.

 Anti-inflammatory drugs such as aspirin and ibuprofen can cause alcohol-related chest pain to go away.

-Drinking water can cure the dehydration that may be contributing to one’s chest pain.
+Drinking water can help the dehydration that may be contributing to one’s chest pain.

 One should never ignore chest pain.
 Only if one is aware that a severe health issue does not cause their alcohol-related chest pain is it ok for one to continue to drink.